HACManchester/membership-system/readme.md

 These can be configured via environmental variables, or by setting up a `.env` file in the root of the project.
 See [`.env.example`](./.env.example) for reference.

+### Storage

+We don't use any third-party Cloud providers for storage of files.

+All user-uploaded content is currently stored in the 'public/img/local' , which is symlinked to via `/public/local`.

+⚠️ By convention, stateful content is expected to be stored in `storage` in the Laravel ecosystem.
+By breaking that convention, using standard deployment tooling or guides could cause us to lose user-uploaded content.

 ## Development

 The system is built on the PHP Laravel 5 framework so familiarity with that would help.